het-tanis/prolug-labs/Linux-Labs/104-monitoring-linux-Influx-Grafana/step2/text.md

-Your team has decided that the data will be collected by influxdb version 2.7.
+Your team has decided that the data will be collected by Telegraf and sent for aggregation to influxdb version 2.7.

 Install InfluxDB2.